apache/lucenenet/websites/site/quick-start/tutorial.md

 These lines allow us to create a query that will perform a full text search.
 This type of search is similar to what you are use to when doing a google or bing search.

-What we are saying in these two lines is that we want to create a query that will search the `title` field of our documents and we want back document that contain “open source” or just “open” or just “source” and we want them sorted by how well they match our “open source” query.
+What we are saying in these two lines is that we want to create a query that will search the `title` field of our documents and we want back document that contain "open source" or just "open" or just "source" and we want them sorted by how well they match our "open source" query.

 So when the line of code below runs, Lucene.NET will score each of our docs that match the query and return the top 3 matching documents sorted by score.